Ameresco's Landfill RNG Projects Are Now Available for Forward Purchase on Greentruth

 For the QET-RNG product

-How to Purchase Ameresco Palmetto Landfill Forward RNG on Greentruth
+How to Purchase Ameresco Forward RNG on Greentruth

-All 12 monthly vintages of Palmetto Landfill 2027 forward production are available now — but 360,000 MMBtu total is a finite supply.
+All 38 monthly vintages across Ameresco's two landfill RNG projects are available now — but 713,400 MMBtu total is a finite supply.
 Once monthly vintages are reserved and delivered, they are retired and cannot be reissued.

 1. Visit Greentruth.com and log in to your existing account, or create a free account in minutes.

-2. Navigate to the Ameresco Palmetto Landfill forward listing and review available monthly vintages, volumes, and certificate documentation.
+2. Navigate to the Palmetto Landfill forward listing (600,000 MMBtu — Wellford, SC) or the Laubscher Meadows Landfill forward listing (113,400 MMBtu — Evansville, IN) and review available monthly vintages, volumes, and certificate documentation.

-3. Select your volume — individual monthly vintages or the full 360,000 MMBtu year are available.
+3. Select your volume — individual monthly vintages, several months, or a project's full output are available.
 There is no minimum order.

-Procurement teams with 2027 Scope 1 planning obligations, active CDP reporting cycles, or SBTi commitments requiring near-term abatement documentation should act now.
-This is high-quality medium BTU biomethane from a verified US landfill RNG facility, with GHGP certification and CA GREET 3.0 quantification in place — available for forward purchase today.
+Procurement teams with 2026 and 2027 Scope 1 planning obligations, active CDP reporting cycles, or SBTi commitments requiring near-term abatement documentation should act now.
+These are verified US landfill RNG volumes with GHGP certification and CA GREET 3.0 quantification in place — available for forward purchase today.

 Create a free Greentruth account